 Soft toys for tots: One of my favorite toys when I was very little was a sock my grandmother turned into a soft little toy doll, decorated with a face and hair made of brightly colored yarn.
 My sock doll very likely was stuffed with recycled stockings.

-Paint strainer: Leftover paint you are using for touch-ups to little nicks and scratches on your walls is often clumpy and lumpy.
+Paint strainer: Leftover paint you’re using for touch-ups to little nicks and scratches on your walls is often clumpy and lumpy.
 Use old pantyhose as a sieve.
 Either stretch a leg over the paint can, or over the paint tray.
+(See our article on how to save money on the paint itself.)

-If you want to make your pantyhose last longer before they get runs, the folks at Planetforward suggest you put them in the freezer for a few hours, then thaw and wear.
+If you want to make your pantyhose last longer before they get runs, some folks suggest you put them in the freezer for a few hours, then thaw and wear.
 Freezing strengthens the fibers and reduces the risk of runs and snag.
 Just thaw before wearing.

 If you have any other uses for recycling pantyhose, we’d love to hear them.